oVirt/ovirt-site/source/feature/hostconfiguration.html.md

 In vdsmd_init_common.sh, if one init task fails to pass we will check if backup file exists for vdsm.conf under /etc/vdsm/vdsm.conf.\*\*\*\*\* (\*\*\* implies to date).
 If yes it will try to restore backup file and start again - on success start the backup file will be cleaned.

+From RHEV-H prospective, there is no need for additional persistence manipulation. vdsm.conf is persisted on restarts and upgrade as part of the current implementation.

 #### Engine Side

 *   Introduce GetHostConfigurationCommand which retrieves vdsm.conf content from host by ssh.
-*   Introduce SetHostConfigurationCommand(content) which by ssh commands replace vdsm.conf content, persist the change for RHEV-H and restart VDSM service.
+*   Introduce SetHostConfigurationCommand(content) which by ssh commands replace vdsm.conf content, restart VDSM service.
 Engine will log the operation in audit log.
 The command runs only when host in maintenance.

 #### UX